 The biggest hoax is the hysteria over the notorious black mold that grows on sheetrock.
 This black mold is formally known as Stachybotrys chartarum or Stachybotrys atra.
 The horror stories related to items such as infant deaths in Cleveland in 1993 and 1994 are not true.
-The statements of CDC related to possible cause have been retracted by that organization.
+The statements of CDC related to the possible cause have been retracted by that Organization.
 With extremely rare exceptions (possibly only one documented case) there is no association between inhalation of Stachybotrys chartarum and any identifiable disease at a level to be found in the interior of a building.

 The possibility that a person who is not severely ill, or whose immune system is not compromised from disease or suppressant medicines, exhibiting any reaction to a mycotoxin is practically nonexistent as shown by the total lack of scientific evidence showing a direct link between a specific mycotoxin and any disease or symptom including Stachybotrys or the other common black mold – aspergillus.

-The large and numerous claims paid by insurance companies or through the court system to homeowners, tenants, and building occupants have little, if any scientific basis.
+The large and numerous claims paid by insurance companies or through the court system to homeowners, tenants, and building occupants have little, if any, scientific basis.

 Why hasn’t the scientific community created a storm of protest?
 Why hasn’t the scientific community published scientific evidence to the contrary?

 Unfortunately, science does not respond well to hysteria and news coverage.
 Just as in medical testing, the process takes years – 5 or 10 or more years, to develop clear scientific evidence.
 Further, the process is expensive and there are no marketable “wonder drugs” to offer to the marketplace to offset the cost.
 Thus the government is usually the primary source of funds.
-But Stachybotrys must compete with AIDS, cancer, heart disease, TB and a thousand other priorities for the research funds.
+But Stachybotrys must compete with AIDS, cancer, heart disease, pandemics, TB and a thousand other priorities for the research funds.
 The outcome of such a financial contest is pretty obvious.

 Of late, the insurance companies have had to pay the mold claims and may be a source of funds except the current trend is to exclude mold from their insurance coverages.

 Why have so many claims been successful?
 Because the courts recognize “proving a negative.”
 That is, “it isn’t anything else so it must be Stachybotrys”!
 There is no such thing in science.
 You have to prove there is no direct link between Stachybotrys, the mycotoxin, and a specific effect on a human being.
 This may take years and studies costing millions of dollars.
 Further, one study showing a link is not sufficient; it must be proven by additional studies confirming the first test used proper and scientific methodology and reached appropriate conclusions and performed by an independent third-party researcher not affiliated with the original research.
 Believe it or not, the courts and the media move faster than science.

-Molds do not magically incarnate themselves when the right conditions are present, but are everywhere – in small numbers- waiting for the right conditions so they can rapidly multiply.
-Simply, they are outdoors and can be carried indoors in a variety of ways-HVAC systems, door, windows, clothing houseplants, etc. The proper environment of food, temperature and moisture will start the rapid propagation of these microbes to a point where they can begin to overwhelm the most sensitive individuals.
+Molds do not magically incarnate themselves when the right conditions are present but are everywhere – in small numbers- waiting for the right conditions so they can rapidly multiply.
+Simply, they are outdoors and can be carried indoors in a variety of ways-HVAC systems, door, windows, clothing houseplants, etc. The proper environment of food, temperature, and moisture will start the rapid propagation of these microbes to a point where they can begin to overwhelm the most sensitive individuals.
 Our primary goal must be to prevent these optimum conditions.

 Further, even after a mold infestation, is it rarely, if ever, necessary to knock the building down and start over.
 Mold can be washed off most solid surfaces and generally cleaned off semi-porous surfaces, that is if the water/moisture damage is not severe.
 Use of biocides and fungicidal paints can suppress mold growth even where moisture control is not feasible (such as in damp humid climates).
 Laundering of porous materials such as clothes and curtains will wash off most molds – just remember that we can’t truly eliminate them since they are ubiquitous.
-In fact, in most cases the determination to demolish or discard a material or object is generally based on the water damage or whether the cleaning will destroy it sufficiently that it cannot maintain its normal use, integrity or appearance-not the presence of mold!!!
+In fact, in most cases, the determination to demolish or discard a material or object is generally based on the water damage or whether the cleaning will destroy it sufficiently that it cannot maintain its normal use, integrity or appearance-not the presence of mold!!!

-In conclusion, in our modern controlled environments in home, office and public buildings, the proper combination of heat, moisture and a food source will spark rapid growth of mold creating a possible allergic reaction in some individuals.
+In conclusion, in our modern controlled environments in the home, office and public buildings, the proper combination of heat, moisture and a food source will spark rapid growth of mold creating a possible allergic reaction in some individuals.
 Controlling these 3 environmental factors can be very effective in preventing – or eliminating the mold problems.